-An Amendment was made to this IPA during 2016 to address changes in the regulations as a result of Amendment 110 to the Bering Sea Groundfish Fishery Management Plan.
-The Amendment, Revision 5 to the MSSIP, was submitted to NMFS November 16, 2016.
+There were no Amendments to the MSSIP submitted in 2017.
+The current version of the MSSIP is Revision 5, which was submitted as an Amendment to this IPA during 2016 to address changes in the regulations as a result of Amendment 110 to the Bering Sea Groundfish Fishery Management Plan.
+Revision 5 to the MSSIP, was submitted to NMFS November 16, 2016.
 NMFS approved Revision 5 to the MSSIP on December 28, 2016.